pepijn/pepijn.github.io/_posts/2016-04-20-sidestepping-heroku-limits-with-postgresql-upsert.md

 ## Introduction

-My roommate, an aspiring programmer, recently asked me for advice on how to build a persistent web scraper.
+My roommate, an aspiring programmer, recently asked me for advice on how to build a web scraper.
 The scraper should run on a machine that is constanly connected to the internet, because it should check at least every hour or so.
 Running the scraper on his laptop is not an option for my roommate, because he frequently takes it with him on the road.
 Neither is running it on a remote server, because he possesses none nor is he planning to spend money on one.
 We tried out Heroku; a free platform as a service provider that embraces all of these constraints.

 ### Choosing the right storage